 - Simplified Braking – One brake lever controls both the front and rear brakes

 - Quality, Lightweight Build with Fun and Colorful Designs – Great quality parents want, fun graphics kids love

-- Six Size Options – Various sizes to accurately fit kids ages 2 to 13
+- Seven Size Options – Various sizes to accurately fit kids ages 2 to 13

 Designed and patented by the founders of Guardian Bikes, the SureStop system is the first major innovative change to standard bike braking systems in decades.
 SureStop allows kids to brake faster and with more control than traditional caliper-based braking systems.
 The SureStop system also completely eliminates the risk of a child being thrown over the handlebars as a result of braking with the front wheel instead of the rear.

 In addition to adding an extra level of safety, Guardian’s braking system makes braking more fun!
 Over the years we have had many kid testers describe how braking is not only “fun” on a Guardian, but that they also feel more in control while braking.
 As a result, many previously timid riders have gained confidence while riding a Guardian.
 With less anxiety about stopping the bike, they are willing to ride more adventurously.

 Never wanting to miss out on the fun, we parents have hopped on our kids’ Guardians and tried out the brakes for ourselves.
 We quickly understood our testers’ perspectives.
 Like feeling anti-lock brakes in your car go into action, SureStop brakes not only feel different than standard brakes, but you feel much more in control of the bike as you stop.

 How Does the SureStop System Work?